CassJBeckford/MemoryMatch/README.md

     1. As a user, I dont want to spend loads of time learning how to play.
     2. As a user, I want to be able to reset the game if I want to start again.
-    3. As a user, I want to know if I've won.
     4. As a user, I want the game to look visiually pleasing.
     5. As a user, I want to be able to play this on different devices.
     7. As a user, I want access to different game modes depending on how I want to challenge myself.